sfbales/SITS/README.md

 # SITS - Snake In The Shell

 ## Overview
-SITS (Snake In The Shell) is a suite designed for managing Python-based software, providing tools for package management, command execution, script scheduling, API exposure, and more.
-This guide helps you set up and run the program, including instructions on configuring ngrok for API access.
+SITS (Snake In The Shell) is a Python-based suite designed to empower developers and system administrators with powerful tools for automating, managing, and executing scripts.
+With a GUI-based approach, SITS integrates functionalities like script scheduling, API exposure, command execution, and dependency management, making it an all-in-one toolkit for Python-based system management and automation tasks.

+Whether you’re a developer looking to automate repetitive tasks, an administrator managing scripts across different systems, or an enthusiast exploring script scheduling, SITS provides an accessible and flexible platform.
+Features

+    Dependency Management: Check for required packages, install dependencies, and manage environment configurations.
+    Command Management: Organize, save, and execute shell commands from a single interface.
+    Script Execution: Load and run Python scripts with dependency checks and management.
+    Task Scheduling: Schedule scripts or commands to run at specified times with automatic logging.
+    API Exposure: Expose your functionalities as a FastAPI-based REST API, accessible locally or over the internet via ngrok.

 ---